minecraftforum/rules/rules/minecraft_xbox360_edition/rules.markdown

 * __No Duplicate Suggestions__

-  Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-exisiting topic.
+  Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-existing topic.

 * __No Vague Suggestions__